uprev-mrt/mrt-tutorial/README.md

 }
 ```

-**Since we our using the interrupt we can disable the uart_read in our application layer:**
+**Since we are using the interrupt we can disable the uart_read in our application layer:**

 **app_my_protocol.c:66** - *comment out iface0_read()*
 ```c